Bo Molenda

-John Joseph "Bo" Molenda (February 20, 1905 – July 20, 1986) was an American football player, primarily a fullback, who played for the University of Michigan and nine seasons in the NFL.
-He played for two Big Ten Conference championship teams and four NFL championship teams (three with the Green Bay Packers and one with the New York Giants) and later became a football coach.
+John Joseph "Bo" Molenda (February 20, 1905 – July 20, 1986) was an American football player and coach.
+He played primarily a fullback, in college at the for the University of Michigan and for nine seasons in the National Football League (NFL) with the New York Yankees, the Green Bay Packers. and the New York Giants.
+Moldena played for two Big Ten Conference championship teams at Michigan and four NFL championship teams, three with the Packers and one with the Giants.
+Molenda was the backfield coach for the Packers in 1947 and 1948, as has the same with the Chicago Hornets of the All-America Football Conference (AAFC) in 1949.
+He served as the head football coach at Menlo College, then a junior college, located in Atherton, California, from 1950 to 1969.

 Youth

 Molenda was born in Illinois and attended school in Decatur.
 He helped the Durfee School in Decatur win the Major School league cup.
 He moved with his family to Detroit, where he attended Detroit Northeastern High School.
 At Northeastern High, he was considered one of the best athletes ever produced by the city's school system.
 When Molenda and Bennie Oosterbaan both enrolled at the University of Michigan in September 1924, a newspaper report called them "two of the greatest all round athletes ever turned out in Michigan prep school ranks."
 In high school, Molenda excelled in football, baseball, basketball and track.
 He was selected as an All-American center in basketball at the national basketball tournament as a senior in high school.